- A-6 Redstone missile engine at the Udvar-Hazy Center

 - Saturn I Block II/Saturn IB holddown arms at the Kennedy Space Center

-- A cut-away model of Saturn IB AS-201 at the Education Training Center at the U.S. Space and Rocket Center, which depicts the heat exchanger from the inboard engines inside the S-IB stage's tail unit
+- A cut-away model of Saturn IB AS-201 at the Education Training Center at the U.S. Space & Rocket Center, which depicts the heat exchanger from the inboard engines inside the S-IB stage's tail unit

 - The Saturn V at the Kennedy Space Center